Stories My Suitcase Could Tell

 Stories My Suitcase Could Tell Recommends:

 Eat: Court Street is one of Hoboken’s oldest restaurants.
 Don’t be fooled by the bar – tucked away at the back are covered tables with candles and excellent American fare (the olive tapenade is a must).
 For an after dinner treat, head to the river.
-The Melting Pot‘s chocolate fondue is fabulous, but even better are the evening views of the Manhattan skyline.
+The Melting Pot’s chocolate fondue is fabulous, but even better are the evening views of the Manhattan skyline.
 Perfect for date night.
-(Update 2015: The Melting Pot is now closed.)
+(Update: As of 2015, The Melting Pot is now closed.)

 Drink: The selection seems endless, and so do the happy hours.
 Go for the luck of the Irish at The Shannon, which transforms into a dance club on weekends; watch sports with a bucket of buffalo wings at Black Bear Bar & Grill; or suit up and enjoy the stylish options at the W Hotel.